 -

 We all deserve to live the highest quality of life possible.
 Anyone with any form of disability- whether visible or not- deserves to feel they are truly included and cared for in the ways that they need.
-Anyone who is a part of the LGBTQIA+ community deserves to feel seen, safe, and supported in every space they’re in.
+We must realize our own body will change over time.
+We will all need some form of accommodations whether due to age, unexpected injuries, or another health condition.

 -

 Quality, affordable healthcare is a human right.
-We should take care of one another, and to truly do that, we need to support healthcare systems that put the health of the patient- every patient- over profit.
+We should take care of one another, and to truly do that, we need to support healthcare systems that put the health of the patient - every patient - over profit.
 This means not having to choose between paying your health insurance bill or feeding your family.
-This means having a significantly lower provider-to-patient ratio to truly ensure every patient receives the care they deserve while also ensuring healthcare workers are working in conditions that allow them to thrive.
+This means having a significantly lower provider-to-patient ratio to truly ensure every patient receives the care they deserve while also ensuring healthcare workers are working in conditions that allow them to deliver the best possible care.
 Legislators should consult a wide range of healthcare professionals as well as first-hand accounts from patients before deciding on what a safe ratio should be.
 Quality healthcare means reproductive rights are protected and respected.
 Quality healthcare is safe, timely, accessible, and equitable.
+Quality healthcare is inclusive.
+Anyone who is a part of the LGBTQIA+ community deserves to feel seen, safe, and supported in every space they’re in, especially healthcare environments.

 -

 As stated when referencing the current patient-to-provider ratios in healthcare, we need to close the gap between what services we need and how attainable they are.
 If higher education wasn’t such an obstacle to pursue for so many, there could be more healthcare professionals to help lower those ratios.
 This applies to many more fields than healthcare.
+In February 2023, the Pennsylvania Commonwealth Court ruled that our state’s school funding system is unconstitutional which glaringly highlights the need for equitable funding reforms.
 If we ensure every student has the support they need to succeed through every level of schooling and the resources needed to apply to and attend college or trade school, we not only aid in their success, we create future generations who have more access to more resources.
 Every student deserves the same opportunities afforded to those privileged enough to be born into a wealthy family.
+This work is especially critical to me as a former student of William Penn School District, the lead plaintiff in Pennsylvania’s fair funding case.

 -

-Everyone deserves to be able to meet their most basic needs- a comfortable home, clean water, nutritious food, utilities, reliable transportation, and any additional expense they face.
+Everyone deserves to be able to meet their most basic needs - a safe home, clean water, nutritious food, utilities, reliable transportation, and any additional expense they face.
 No one should have to risk their physical or mental health by working multiple jobs while still struggling to get by.
+The cost of living continues to increase exponentially while our Federal and PA state minimum wage stagnates at $7.25 an hour, far below the 34 other states that have minimum wages above the federal minimum wage.
+Liveable wages should extend to social security and disability recipients the same - and being married shouldn’t affect how much a recipient receives.